Nick Senzel Preview, Player Props: Reds vs. Giants

-Nick Senzel -- with an on-base percentage of .206 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Kyle Harrison on the hill, on August 28 at 9:45 PM ET.
+Nick Senzel -- .152 average over his past 10 games -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the mound, on August 29 at 9:45 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-4) against the Giants.

 Nick Senzel Game Info & Props vs. the Giants